pingcap/pingcap.github.io/src/ai/integrations/embedding-gemini.md

 ## Usage example

-This example demonstrates how to use Google Gemini's embedding models to create a vector table, insert documents, and find the most similar documents using vector similarity search.
+This example demonstrates creating a vector table, inserting documents, and performing similarity search using Google Gemini embedding models.

 ### Step 1: Connect to the database